Name

 Wartime Service

-He enlisted in Bedford and was allocated Regimental Number 18505 and posted to the 4th Battalion of the Regiment.
+After he enlisted he was allocated the Regimental Number 18505 and posted to the 4th Battalion of the Regiment.
+After training he landed in France on 30 September 1915.

-He was initially reported as missing then as having been killed in action in France.
 On the day of his death, the Battalion took part in an attack towards Beaucourt on the ground between the River Ancre and Beaumont Hamel facing north east.
 The German trenches were approximately 200 yards distant.
 There were over 100 casualties in the Battalion on that day.
+Charles was initially reported as missing.
+His widow must have lived in the hope that Charles was a prisoner of war, but in December 1917 news reached her that he had been presumed killed in action.

 He has no known grave and is remembered on Pier and Face 2C of the Thiepval Memorial to the Missing in France.